tstatler/doctools/guides/acs/sdks/android/README.md

         }
     }

-### Making Generic REST APIs Method Calls
+## Making Generic REST APIs Method Calls

-The APSClient class's `sendRequest()` method lets you easily make REST API calls directly against ACS, rather than using the specialized classes, such as `APSUsers`.
-In general, use the specialized classes as they are easier to work with.
-However, it may be useful or necessary to make REST calls directly in some cases.
-For instance, if new REST APIs are deployed to the APS Cloud backend, you can immediately start using that API without having to wait for an update to the APS SDK.
+The [`APSCloud.sendRequest()`](http://docs.appcelerator.com/aps-sdk-apidoc/latest/android/com/appcelerator/aps/APSCloud.html#sendRequest%28java.lang.String%2C%20java.lang.String%2C%20java.util.Map%2C%20com.appcelerator.aps.APSResponseHandler%29) method lets you easily make REST API calls directly against
+ACS, rather than using the specialized classes (like `APSUsers`).
+In general, you should use the specialized classes as they provide an easier API.
+However, if new REST methods are deployed to the APS Cloud backend, this approach lets you immediately start using those methods without waiting for an update to the SDK.

-To make a generic request, get a reference to the APSClient object's `sharedClient` property and call its `sendRequest()` method.
+To make a generic request, you call `APSCloud.getInstance()` to get a reference to the shared APSCloud object and call its `sendRequest()` method.
 For each call, you must specify the following:

   * REST API method endpoint (relative to `baseURL`).
 Method endpoints are listed in the REST API documentation.
   * The HTTP method to use.